FBoucher/stream-projects/Streams/2020-06-24-Stream107-Learning-how-to-use-Blazor-WebAssembly-with-AAD-Token.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is working on improving the security for the Tiny Blazor Admin project.
+In other words, he is changing the code so the Blazor web assembly (wasm - client side) website will be calling some Azure Function using Azure Active Directory (AAD).

 📺 - Twitch archive - stream no.107